 Yes, says Barfin, this one gave me a good bit of trouble, and I worked at it with a passion.
-After weeks, it remained entirely an impenetrable mystery, which strange adventures altered without in the world elucidating, while revising my opinions to the extent that I risked having any…
+After weeks, it remained an impenetrable mystery, which strange adventures altered without in the world elucidating, while revising my opinions—to the extent that I risked having any.

 It has never known the underlying psychology.
 As well then, now years have passed, and I am retired, that I tell you all of this in detail.

 She was twenty-five years younger than her husband, who had passed his fiftieth year.
-He had married her three years earlier, having looked after her from the time she’d lost her father, a brilliant, worldly man, a spendthrift who left a complicated will…where more was owed than had.
+He had married her three years earlier, having looked after her when she’d lost her father, a brilliant, worldly man…a spendthrift, who had left a complicated will, where more was owed than had.
 Finally, the young woman found herself without a sou, and it was then that M. Imberger, who was her relative (he had been the childhood companion of Andrée’s mother), offered to marry her.
 She said yes…with or without hesitation, I don’t know.